loshmis/vanguard-docs/existing_website.md

 //...
 ```

 Of course, since `see_random_list` permission does not exist, we will have to create it first, as it is explained inside [roles and permissions](roles-and-permissions) section,  and set the `name` attribute to `see_random_list` (for Display Name we can use anything we want, ex: See Random List).
-When such permission is created, we can assign it to
+When such permission is created, we can assign it to any role we want.